sahilFretron/myPush/UpdatedDoc.md

    - Example: **DocumentService** validates vehicle documents.

 5. **Gateways Call External Services**
-   - Services use gateways to interact with third-party APIs (e.g., mParivahan).
+   - Services use gateways to interact with other microservices (for instance: PartnerFleet Service with Document Service).

 6. **Produces and Consumes Data**
    - Services can act as producers, sending messages to Kafka topics.